mrled/unfortunate/readme.md

 To reconfigure, the instructions say to run docker with `--rm`, but don't do this and you can run the customization steps (per below) and then make.
 And you can do the same thing over and over again without killing your docker container.
 This lets you iterate much more quickly as rebuilding only takes a minute or two, at least if all you're changing is in the filesystem overlay.

 The best thing to do is NOT to run the singular command, but run the one that lets you do `make menuconfig`, and **do not** use the `--rm` argument from the instructions.
 Even if you don't want to make any menuconfig changes, doing it that way lets you keep the build state, so you can add files to the rootfs and type `make` again and it'll only take a minute or so.

+That said, buildroot doesn't detect when a full rebuild is needed - you need to figure this out yourself.
+See <https://buildroot.org/downloads/manual/manual.html#full-rebuild>.

 I run a command like this: